Alexander Ollongren: Education

+After the war, Ollongren was further educated in Jakarta.
+The family stayed in Australia for six months in order to recuperate and later moved to the Netherlands where Ollongren decided to enroll in Leiden University.

 His education at Leiden University started with undergraduate and graduate studies in mathematics, Hamiltonian mechanics, physics, and astronomy, after which he gained his MSc degree in 1955.
 After completing his master's degree, he served almost two years in the military.
 In 1958, he started his doctoral research in galactic astronomy, supervised by Jan H. Oort and Hendrik C. van de Hulst of the Astronomical Department at Leiden.
 His research topic was the three-dimensional orbital motions of stars in the galaxy.
 Characterizing orbital stellar motion in a galaxy could not be done analytically, so a number of sample orbits had to be computed using the rudimentary computers of the time.
 In cooperation with astronomer Ingrid Torgård (1918–2001) of Lund Observatory in Sweden, the then famous and extremely fast electronic computer BESK in Stockholm was programmed to do the necessary computing.
 The analysis of the problem, together with the computational results and Ollongren's interpretation of them, earned him a PhD degree in astronomy from Leiden University in 1962.

 Career

 Leiden University

 In 1961, the Leiden University Council decided that the university was in need of an institute to operate and manage a fast electronic computer in order to meet computing demands from a wide range of institutions.
 Thus, the Central Computing Institute was created.
-A modern, transistorized computer, built by the Dutch company Electrologica, was installed and Ollongren was appointed Acting Director of the Institute.
+A modern, transistorized computer, the X1, built by the Dutch company Electrologica, was installed and Ollongren was appointed Acting Director of the Institute.
 A year later he became Associate Director of the university computer centre.
 As demands for computing services were increasing in the university, it became evident that the central computing institute would need more powerful computer facilities.
 After the appointment of Guus Zoutendijk, mathematician, as General Director in 1964, switching to an IBM mainframe was seriously considered and eventually effected.
 In the wake of the new orientation, Ollongren was granted a leave of absence.